 Wear Appropriate Clothing

 Wear sturdy boots and appropriate clothing.
 Trail hiking differs considerably from walking on roads.
-The trails are often rough with rocks and exposed roots, and there are sections of trail which are wet and muddy most of the time.
+The trails are often rough with rocks and exposed roots, and there are sections of trail that are wet and muddy most of the time.
 Good ankle-high boots can support your ankles, give you traction and keep your feet dry.
-Clothing should be loose fitting and give protection from wind, rain, and cold.
+Clothing should be loose-fitting and give protection from wind, rain, and cold.
 Keep dry and warm.
 Be ready for wind and rain (or snow), pack rain and wind gear, gloves, and a hat.
 Know the signs of hypothermia.
 Avoid cotton clothing especially in fall, winter and spring hiking.
 Cotton has no insulating ability when wet and takes a long time to dry.
 Wear wool, polypropylene or poly-fleece for warmth.
 Pack sunscreen, insect repellent and/or a head net.
 A baseball hat, for the sun, and a long-sleeved shirt and light-weight nylon pants are a good idea during buggy seasons.

-Pack a Map and Compass
+Pack a Adirondack Mountains Map and A Compass

 Each person in the group should have both and know how to use them.
 Guidebook trail descriptions are useful for finding unmarked overlooks and for following poorly marked sections of trail.
 Stay oriented; know where you are.
 Summer trails can easily disappear under leaves and snow.